Adam Yates: 2014

 Yates's breakthrough results came at the Tour of Turkey in late April and early May 2014.
 He had been one of the team's protected riders for the general classification, along with his brother.
-On the third stage, he became the 'de facto' team leader after Simon crashed out of the race.
+On the third stage, he became the de facto team leader after Simon crashed out of the race.
 Yates was the only person to follow an attack by Rein Taaramäe on the final climb to Elmalı, and ultimately finished the stage in second place, six seconds down on Taaramäe after he had attacked again in the closing metres.
 After two stages that suited the sprinters, Yates achieved his first professional victory on the sixth stage, finishing at the House of the Virgin Mary in Selçuk.
 A reduced peloton had formed on the final climb from which Yates attacked with around a kilometre remaining.
 Yates held off the chasers – led home by Davide Formolo and Davide Rebellin, two seconds in arrears – and was able to take the leader's blue jersey from Taaramäe, who crossed the line seven seconds behind Yates.
 Yates held the race lead until its conclusion in Istanbul two days later; he extended his lead by a further four seconds on the final stage, as there was a split on the run-in, with only a 28-rider group being given the same time as stage winner, Mark Cavendish.
-He later described the victory – the first British overall win at the Tour – as "unexpected", having set out with the ambition of winning stages.
+He later described the victory – the first British overall win at the Tour of Turkey – as "unexpected", having set out with the ambition of winning stages.